 The Batman universe in order

-Get ready for your next movie night (or weekend binge) because the Batman universe is officially a thing, and it demands a serious marathon.
-With Matt Reeves at the helm and Robert Pattinson portraying a younger, grittier Bruce Wayne, we're diving into a brand-new DC universe.
-This one is steeped in detective noir vibes, corrupt elites, and Gotham's rain-soaked streets.
-But how do you watch this gritty Gotham Crime Saga in the right order?
-Especially now that series like The Penguin are being added and a sequel film, The Batman Part II, is on the way.
+Get ready for your next movie night (or weekend binge) because the Batman universe is officially a thing, and it's calling for a serious marathon.
+With Matt Reeves in charge and Robert Pattinson playing a younger, grittier version of Bruce Wayne, we're about to step into a whole new world of DC.
+This one's got that classic detective noir vibe, with corrupt elites and Gotham's rainy streets.
+But how do you watch this gritty Gotham crime saga in the right order?
+Especially now that they're adding series like The Penguin and a sequel film, The Batman Part II, is on the way.
 Don't worry, we've got the sequence all figured out for you.
-In this guide, you'll find the best order to soak up the atmosphere, lore, and development of this universe.
-So, pop that popcorn, dim the lights, and join us as we plunge into the dark depths of Gotham.
+This guide will show you the best way to get to know the atmosphere, lore, and development of this universe.
+So, grab some popcorn, turn off the lights, and join us as we take a dive into the dark world of Gotham.

 643 Minutes 2 Movies 1 TV Show